Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/marketing-cloud-cohort-v2.md

 9. Copy the **Client ID**, **Client Secret**, and **Subdomain** from the app you want to integrate.
     - For the Subdomain, see the Authentication Base URI and only copy the subdomain. e.g. If the Authentication Base URL is  "https://mc1n78yx33kxv5mv1q7fh81flfjq.auth.marketingcloudapis.com/", then only copy "mc1n78yx33kxv5mv1q7fh81flfjq".
 10. Click on **Access** and click on **Enable All Business Units**.
-11. (Optional) Create a new Data Extension folder by navigating to **Audience Builder** and clicking on **Data Extensions**.
+11. (Optional) Create a new folder to hold all your future data extensions.
+You can do this in Salesforce Marketing cloud by navigating to **Audience Builder** and clicking on **Data Extensions** at the top navigation bar.
 Click on "+" to create a new folder.
 Make sure the folder name is unique for the cohort sync.

 ### Amplitude setup